wongfei2009/harmonylite/docs/docs/quick-start.md

 Congratulations!
 You've set up a basic HarmonyLite cluster.
 From here, you can:

 - Try our [complete demo](demo.md) with Pocketbase
+  - For a quick automated setup, use `./examples/run-pocketbase-demo.sh`
 - Learn about [architecture and concepts](architecture.md)
 - Explore [configuration options](configuration-reference.md)
 - Set up a [production deployment](production-deployment.md)